ai4work-stage/docs/docs/eva/ai-agents/bot-agent/bot-agent.md

 ###  Step 1: Details and Purpose

-Provide a suitable and unique name for the agent and describe the purpose of the agent.
+Provide a suitable and unique name for the agent and describe its purpose.
 Defining the agent’s purpose enables it to accurately recognize the agent’s capabilities and effectively utilize them to respond to user queries aligned with the specified intent.
 It is essential to clearly outline the specific use cases for which the agent is designed.